Barik card: Bilbao Bizkaia Card

 The Bilbao Bizkaia Card is a Barik variant designed for use by tourists.
 Can be only used for 24, 48 or 72 hours.
 It allows unlimited travel on public transport, priority access to cultural facilities, and discounts on leisure activities and restaurants.

 Prices vary according to use (€10 for 24 hours, €15 for 48 hours, or €20 for 72 hours).
 They can be purchased at the Tourist Offices Information or on the official website.

 Usage

-Metro Bilbao ticket barrier: The Barik screen is located at the top, in front and in white color the card reader.
+Bilbao Metro ticket barrier: The Barik screen is located at the top, in front and in white color the card reader.

 Usage of the card involves scanning it at a card reader.
 The technology allows for the card to be read at some distance from the reader, so contact is not required.
 If the validation has been correct, a beep and a visual indicator (a green light or a message on the screen) will be heard.
 Readers may indicate an error if they detect multiple cards compatible with contactless technology.
 The balance on the card is displayed in a display.

 The cards must be validated as follows: